• Skip to primary navigation

 I love baking with ricotta cheese!
 It’s thick and creamy and adds a soft and tender texture to cakes, breads and cupcakes.
 I personally love these flourless chocolate ricotta cupcakes and this peach cake with ricotta is a summer staple!

 I recently adapted my peach cake recipe to make this sweet blueberry version.
-I used white flour, which I don’t normally do, but it created a light and moist texture which paired nicely with the lemony flavour and fresh blueberries!
+I used white flour, which I don’t normally do, but it created a light and moist texture which paired nicely with the lemony flavor and fresh blueberries!

 We’ve been enjoying this cake on it’s own, but you can also serve it with ice cream, coconut whip or a dusting of icing sugar.